Dillibabureddy/Dillibabureddy/README.md

 # Hello!
-I Am BANDI DILLI BABU REDDY
+I am BANDI DILLI BABU REDDY

 Aspiring software engineer with a strong foundation in computer science.
 Currently pursuing a Bachelor's degree in CSE at SRMIST.
 Passionate about problem-solving and building innovative solutions.
 Eager to learn and grow, constantly expanding my knowledge base.
 Seeking opportunities to apply my skills and contribute to dynamic projects.